janpk/badge-to-path/README.md

 by [Quarkus GitHub Action](https://github.com/quarkiverse/quarkus-github-action).
 Internally it uses the [Badge4j](https://github.com/silentsoft/badge4j) library to generate the svg badges.
-This means that all styles, colors and logos supported by the [Badge4j](https://github.com/silentsoft/badge4j) library is supported by this action
+This means that all styles, colors and logos supported by the [Badge4j](https://github.com/silentsoft/badge4j) library is supported by this action.

 This badge generator started as an experiment of utilizing the [Quarkus]() framework and [Kotlin]() to create GitHub Actions with the least amount of effort and code.